-At eProvided, our expert team has encountered all kinds of damaged devices.
+At eProvided, our professional file recovery team has encountered all kinds of damaged devices.
 Examples include smartphone salt water damage.
-And thus, we use every technique and tool available to us to retrieve your data.
-A common problem people face with modern smartphones is failure after exposure to water (such as spilling a drink over your cell phone, or maybe you dropped your smartphone in the toilet.
-To illustrate, if immersed in salt water, serious harm to the internal components.
+And thus, we use every technique and tool available to retrieve your lost data.
+A common problem with smartphones is failure after exposure to salt water or fresh water.
+In particular, spilling a drink over your cell phone, or maybe you dropped your smartphone in the toilet.
+To illustrate, if immersed in salt water, serious harm to the internal components will take place.

-However, salt water is even more damaging, due to the build-up the sodium can cause, and you should always try to keep your device bagged or elsewhere altogether when near the sea.
+In particular, salt water is very detrimental, due to the build-up of sodium and oxidation.
+You should keep your smartphone bagged or on shore altogether when near the sea.
 Damage to smart phones is common once submerged in salt water.

-However, our team has great experience in recovering data from phones or storage devices affected by salt water damage – even if immersed for two months, have a chance at file recovery!
-Consequently, make sure your cell phone or storage device continues to perform at its best after exposure to salt water, we’ve created a list of tips in case your phone becomes corrupted or won’t boot.
-Follow these smartphone tips closely if you want to stand the best chance of saving your vital data:
+To this end, our team has great experience in recovering data from smart phones or cell phones.
+Storage devices affected by salt water damage, even if immersed for two months, have a chance at file recovery!
+Consequently, make sure your cell phone or storage device continues to perform at its best after exposure to salt water. eProvided has created a list of tips in case your phone becomes corrupted or won’t boot.
+Follow these smartphone tips closely if you want a chance at saving your lost data.
+Here are some tips.

 Whatever you do, leave your phone switched off — if you turn it on, you can cause it to short circuit … and damage it beyond repair.
 Remove the battery and the SIM card, and try to keep the handset as still as possible (the more you move it, the more likely moisture will seep from one area to another).

 Dropped your phone in salt water?
 Okay — don’t panic.
-As salt is known to corrode the internal components, drop your phone into fresh water to wash the salt away.
+Salt corrodes internal components, drop your phone into fresh water to wash the salt away.
 How long should you do this for?
 That can vary.
 Longer exposures to salt water require longer rinse times.
 If your phone was not in water long, you might not need to soak it at all.

-Use a soft cloth (or tissue paper) and dry any excess moisture inside the phone – move carefully, and be gentle.
-Avoid letting lint or strips of tissue remain inside after drying.
+Use a soft cloth (or tissue paper) and dry any excess moisture inside the phone.
+Move the tissue carefully, be gentle.
+Avoid letting lint or strips of tissue remain inside your smartphone after drying.

-Insert the battery and the SIM card back into your phone, then switch it on (don’t plug it in, though): if the phone still fails to work, put it back in the rice.
-Leave your water damaged smart phone for another 24 hours.
-If it still won’t work beyond this, then you may need to get the handset recovered by data recovery professionals.
+Insert the battery and the SIM card back into your phone, then switch it on.
+Careful, don’t plug it in just yet.
+Now, if the phone still fails, put it back in the rice.
+Leave your water damaged smart phone for another 24 hours in the rice.
+If it still won’t work, then you need to get the handset recovered by data recovery professionals.
+Call us at eProvided.

 Worried about losing your data after your phone gets wet?
 Bring it to us — we’ll retrieve your media and files from your handset and/or memory card.
-We know how much of your life is stored on your phone (we do it too!) and how upsetting it can be to think it’s all gone.
+We know how much of your life is on your phone (we do it too!) and how upsetting it can be to think it’s all gone.
 Call us on 1-866-857-5950 to learn more now!